magento/devdocs/src/guides/v2.4/release-notes/b2b-release-notes.md

 -  {:.fix} <!--- ACP2E-128--> Custom customer attributes are now displayed as expected in the Company Admin tab.

--  {:.fix} <!--- ACP2E-130--> The My wish list block on the My Account page is now displayed as expected for Company Admins and Company Users.
+-  {:.fix} <!--- ACP2E-130--> The My Wish List block on the My Account page is now displayed as expected for Company Admins and Company Users.

 -  {:.fix} <!--- ACP2E-133--> Quick Order errors are no longer displayed in the shopping cart.
 Previously, {{ site.data.var.ee }} displayed this error in the shopping cart when the SKU was not found in the catalog:  `The SKU was not found in the catalog`.